-How are we supposed to meet all of these demands?
+But how are we supposed to meet all of these demands?

-All of these pressures can cause us to feel a lot of stress and anxiety.
+All these pressures can cause us to feel a lot of stress and anxiety.
 Our solution to optimize your productivity while decreasing levels of stress at work is….

 drum roll, please….